 Is there a deadline for nominating a teacher for the award?

-In order for a teacher to be considered for the current year’s award, he or she must be nominated by February 1 of that year.
-Elementary school teachers will be considered for the 2017 award; middle and high school teacher will be considered for the 2018 award.
+In order for a teacher to be considered for the current year’s award, he or she must be nominated by March 31 of that year.

 What is the deadline for nominees to submit supporting materials?

 All supporting materials for the current year’s award must be received by the Gilder Lehrman Institute by April 30.

 How are state winners selected?

 Each state convenes a committee to evaluate the award materials.
 Committee members may include history educators, professors, former state winners, and education professionals.
 The selection committee reviews all completed applications and selects the state winner from both generalist and specialist applicants using separate rubrics that fairly judge their individual strengths.